-Simon Sinek asks an important question.
+Simon Sinek, a motivational speaker, asks an important question.
 A question which you should ask in your own business — why are some people more successful than others?
-He found a clear pattern of thought, action, and success.
-He codified it in the golden circle:

 All organizations know the what, some know the how, and few know the why.
-The organizations like Apple work from the inside out.
+Organizations like Apple work from the inside out.
 They have a very clear why.

 Here’s how Apple actually communicates: Everything we do, we believe in challenging the status quo, we believe in thinking differently.
 The way we challenge the status quo is by making our products beautifully designed, simple to use, and user-friendly.
 We just happen to make great computers.
 Want to buy one?”

 Sinek says, “People don’t buy what you do, they buy why you do it.”
 That’s why Apple was able to branch out into MP3 players, smartphones, and other products and people didn’t blink an eye; but so many other qualified companies who branched out into those fields failed.